 The super deduction and special rate (SR) allowance were announced by the UK Government during the Spring Budget 2021.
-Following the negative impact of the COVID-19 pandemic on business investment levels, the new capital allowances measures aimed to support economic recovery by incentivising companies to invest in productivity-enhancing plant and machinery assets.

 If you are not familiar with capital allowances and how they can benefit your business, find out more in our ‘What are capital allowances and how can they help your business?‘ article.